 Energy-

-In conventional machining, To progressively remove unwanted material from the workpiece, only mechanical energy is used.
-Where, In non-conventional machining, To eliminate unneeded material, several sources of energy such as electrical, thermal, chemical, light, or a mix of both are used directly.
+In non-conventional machining, To eliminate unneeded material, several sources of energy such as electrical, thermal, chemical, light, or a mix of both are used directly.

 Removal of material-

-In traditional machining, The materials are eliminated as tiny sharp pieces, called chips, Whereas, In non-traditional machining, Material is removed in a variety of ways, including as small metal particles, ions, molten or vapour and so on.
+In traditional machining, The materials are eliminated as tiny sharp pieces, called chips.
+Whereas, In non-traditional machining, Material is removed in a variety of ways, including as small metal particles, ions, molten or vapour and so on.

 Principle of working-